-On Thursday, May 11, 2017, the Women’s Board of the Adler Planetarium will host its annual Women in Space Science Award Celebration.
+On Tuesday, April 24, 2018, the Adler Planetarium’s Women’s Board will host its annual Women in Space Science Award Celebration.
 For fifteen years, the Women’s Board has recognized trailblazing women in science, technology, engineering, and math (STEM) with the goal of inspiring young women to pursue careers in these disciplines.

-In addition to an award luncheon, featuring a keynote presentation given by this year’s honoree, the celebration includes a private afternoon program for approximately 250 young women from Chicago-area schools.
+In addition to an award luncheon, featuring a keynote presentation given by honoree Dr. Rosaly Lopes, the celebration will include a private afternoon program for approximately 250 young women from Chicago-area schools.
 Led by the award recipient and Adler astronomers and educators, students engage in hands-on, minds-on STEM workshops.

-The Women in Space Science Award Celebration raises funds to support the Adler’s STEM education programming.
+The Women in Space Science Award Celebration raises funds to support a variety of the Adler’s STEM education programs.

 The Drake Hotel

-The 2017 Women in Space Science Award Celebration will be held at The Drake Hotel on Thursday, May 11, 2017.
-It will feature a reception for event attendees and a keynote presentation given by honoree, Dr. Rosaly Lopes, Senior Research Scientist at NASA’s Jet Propulsion Laboratory and Manager for Planetary Science.
+The 2018 Women in Space Science Award Celebration will be held at The Drake Hotel on Tuesday, April 24, 2018.
+It will feature a keynote presentation given by honoree, Dr. Rosaly Lopes, Senior Research Scientist at NASA’s Jet Propulsion Laboratory and Manager for Planetary Science.